Sign up for the Newsletter to receive the latest News & Events from Aspen Valley Health.

 Pelvic Floor Treatments and Therapies

 If you are experiencing symptoms of pelvic floor dysfunction, your AVH care team will create a treatment plan based on your condition and specific needs.
 There are a variety of ways to treat pelvic floor issues, including many non-invasive, non-surgical and restorative options, however, surgery may be recommended for more severe cases.
-To set up an appointment, ask your doctor to send the referral or call AVH Rehabilitation Services at 970.544.1177.
+To set up an appointment, ask your doctor to send the referral or call our Rehabilitation and Sports Medicine team at 970.544.1177.

 "Pelvic health therapy is another way to approach patient care with a focus on the pelvis and the roles it plays in our lives, including stability, mobility, continence and sexual functions.” – Dr. Ellen Barlow, PT, DPT